 The velocity estimate is another measure of the quality of the controllers and robot IDs chosen.
 We compute the RMSE of the trained MLP estimator network with the onboard manufacturer ANYmal state estimator in Table \ref{tab:pal_and_moral_baseEstimator}.

-Given the similar ranges of velocity command tracking and base linear velocity estimation, we conclude that either sampling approaches, Uniform and Particle Filter, are robust enough for zero-shot hardware deployment.
-The uniform sampling leads to better velocity estimation, which we attribute to the early exposure of the estimator network to the full range of possible $\mathbf{c}_i$ parameters from the start of the training phase.
-The velocity tracking is only slightly better using the particle filter approach.
+Either sampling approach, PAL and Particle Filter, is robust enough for zero-shot hardware deployment.
+PAL sampling yields better velocity estimation, which we attribute to the estimator network's early exposure to the full range of possible $\mathbf{c}_i$ parameters from the start of the training phase.
 These results show that larger PD gain sampling ranges during training enable zero-shot \textit{universal} locomotion.